-Humira is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of moderate to severe chronic plaque psoriasis and active psoriatic arthritis.
-Humira may be prescribed alone or in addition to conventional disease-modifying antirheumatic drugs (DMARDs) such as Methotrexate.
-Humira is also known by its drug name, Adalimumab.
+Humira is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of moderate to severe chronic plaque psoriasis and active psoriatic arthritis.
+Humira may be prescribed alone or in addition to conventional disease-modifying antirheumatic drugs (DMARDs) such as methotrexate.
+Humira is also known by its drug name, adalimumab.

-Humira is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is considered a biologic DMARD.
+Humira belongs to a class of medications called biologics.
+Humira is a tyrosine kinase inhibitor.
 Humira is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Humira is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?